-- 01. To develop the Corner Brook Stream Trail as a regional tourist attraction and recreational centerpiece. - O2.
+- 01. To develop the Corner Brook Stream Trail as a regional tourist attraction and recreational centerpiece. - 02.
 To develop the Corner Brook Stream Trail as an integral component of a system of trails and open spaces connecting key areas in the City

-- O1.
-The Corner Brook Stream Development Corporation shall be recognized as the overall coordinating and management structure of the stream development project and the Authority shall appoint a representative of the City to act on its behalf and ensure liaison between the Corporation and other relevant City departments/ divisions such as Leisure Services and Community Services. - O2.
-The Authority shall work with the Corner Brook Stream Development Corporation to support the creation of a Management Plan, including provisions for long term
+- 01. The Corner Brook Stream Development Corporation shall be recognized as the overall coordinating and management structure of the stream development project and the Authority shall appoint a representative of the City to act on its behalf and ensure liaison between the Corporation and other relevant City departments/ divisions such as Leisure Services and Community Services. - 02.
+The Authority shall work with the Corner Brook Stream Development Corporation to support the creation of a Management Plan, including provisions for long term maintenance of all existing trails and infrastructure as well as new trails and other components that may be added to the system, which will provide a detailed planning and implementation framework for the Corner Brook Stream Trail network, including the attractions and recreational features to be established as part of this system.

-- maintenance of all existing trails and infrastructure as well as new trails and other components that may be added to the system, which will provide a detailed planning and implementation framework for the Corner Brook Stream Trail network, including the attractions and recreational features to be established as part of this system. - 03.
-In the development of this area as a regional tourist attraction and recreational facility, every effort shall be made to preserve the scenic beauty and to protect the natural environment from any deleterious effects. - O4.
-The Authority shall work with the Corner Brook Stream are opportunities to designate trail corridors throughout the City linking these two trail systems.
+- 03. In the development of this area as a regional tourist attraction and recreational facility, every effort shall be made to preserve the scenic beauty and to protect the natural environment from any deleterious effects. - 04.
+The Authority shall work with the Corner Brook Stream Development Corporation and the International Appalachian Trail Newfoundland and Labrador Chapter to determine where there are opportunities to designate trail corridors throughout the City linking these two trail systems.